About API Gateway

 # Features

-• Supports server-side template engines (FreeMarker, Jade, Pebble, Thymeleaf, Mustache, Velocity)
+• Supports server-side template engines (FreeMarker, Pebble, Thymeleaf, Mustache, Handlebars, Velocity)

 • Many built-in middlewares (ServeStatic, CORS headers, custom error messages, etc.)

-API Gateway may work with other servers (it's built on the standard Servlet v3.1 API, but it also includes a fallback implementation for older servers).
+API Gateway may work with other servers, too (it's built on the standard Jakarta Servlet 6.0 API).

 Runtimes